biovino2/rna-vel/README.md

 python prepare_samples.py --subset <sample1> <sample2> <sample3> --filename combined_samples
 ```

-This will save a .h5ad file containing all of the samples in
+NOTE: the sample names when calling --subset should match the folder name in loom_files/ or else they will not be recognized.
+This will save a .h5ad file ready for velocity calculations in subsets/.
+You can also run prepare_samples.py on a single sample.

 You can now calculate velocity (sc-velo deterministic) by running the following command:

 ```
-python get_velocity.py --splicecounts <data/splice_counts/combined_samples_splice_counts.h5ad>
+python get_velocity.py --subset data/subsets/combined_samples.h5ad
 ```

 ## Visualizing Velocity